chrisspiterigdc/freebets-dashboard/README.md

 ## Error handling rules

 - If GDCG MCP fails, do not fabricate data.
-Keep the previous day's `seo.json` and `keywords.json` and post a Slack alert.
+Keep the previous day's `seo.json` and `keywords.json` and send a Slack DM alert to `D04E1KBMEBX`.
 - If Ahrefs MCP fails, keep previous Ahrefs values in `seo.json` and flag in `warnings`.
-- If all scrapes for promos fail, keep previous `promos.json` and post a Slack alert.
+- If all scrapes for promos fail, keep previous `promos.json` and send a Slack DM alert to `D04E1KBMEBX`.
 - Never commit empty or malformed JSON.
 Validate every file parses before committing.
 - Never edit `index.html`.
 The dashboard markup is stable.